 About COVID-19 Scenarios

-This web application serves as a planning tool for COVID-19 outbreaks in communities across the world.
-It implements a simple SIR (Susceptible-Infected-Recovered) model with additional categories for individuals exposed to the virus that are not yet infectious, severely sick people in need of hospitalization, people in critical condition, and a fatal category.
+This web application serves as an interactive planning tool for COVID-19 outbreaks in communities across the world.
+It implements a simple Susceptible-Infected-Recovered (SIR) model with additional categories for individuals exposed to the virus that are not yet infectious, severely sick people in need of hospitalization, people in critical condition, and a fatal category.

-The source code of this tool is freely available at github.com/neherlab/covid19_scenarios and we welcome contributions in any form: comments, suggestions, help with development.
-Join our General Discussion Thread.
+The source code of this tool is freely available at github.com/neherlab/covid19_scenarios and we welcome contributions in any form: comments, suggestions, or help with development.
+We also welcome you to join our General Discussion Thread.
 A preprint describing covid19-scenarios.org is now available on medrxiv (doi: 10.1101/2020.05.05.20091363v2).

 Basic assumptions